 Total FitOver 30 million

 Yes, you read that right.
-You can fit the entire United States, China, India, Japan, and most of Europe into Africa—simultaneously.
-That’s how colossal this continent is.
+You can fit the entire United States, China, India, Japan, and most of Europe into Africa—at the same time.
+That’s just how big this continent is.

-Africa’s size isn’t just impressive in total—it’s also diverse across its regions.
-Each part of the continent has unique land use, population density, and geography:
+But Africa’s enormity is not only amazing in the aggregate but also in its regional diversity.
+Each part of the continent is unique in respect to land use, population density, and geography:

 RegionArea (approx.)Key Characteristics